Blog Post

 1. Structured Data: Invoices

-• A 13-page vehicle insurance document containing both structured data in initial pages, and natural, domain-specific language on subsequent pages.
+• A 13-page vehicle insurance policy document containing both structured and unstructured data, including natural, domain-specific language with inferred data.
 This scenario focuses on extracting data by combining structured data with the natural language throughout the document.

 Models and Techniques